plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/tools/traffic_annotation/auditor/README.md

 # Network Traffic Annotation Auditor
-This binary runs the clang tool for extraction of Network Traffic Annotations from chromium source code, collects and summarizes its outputs, and performs tests and maintanance.
+This binary runs extractor.py for extraction of Network Traffic Annotations from chromium source code, collects and summarizes its outputs, and performs tests and maintenance.
 Please see `docs/network_traffic_annotations.md` for an introduction to network traffic annotations.